marick/Midje/README.md

 arrow to separate what you type from what you should expect to  see.

-The object on the right-hand-side of the arrow can be a function, in which case the value of the left-hand-side is passed to it.
+The object on the right-hand side of the arrow can be a function, in which case the value of the left-hand side is passed to it.
 So this is also a fact:

      (fact